microsoft/azure-pipelines-extensions/Extensions/Terraform/Src/Tasks/TerraformInstaller/README.md

 - MacOS
 - Linux

 ** Terraform is already installed on hosted Ubuntu build agents (currently version 0.11.13).
-So, this task may not be used for these agents unless a different vesrion of Terraform is needed.
+So, this task may not be used for these agents unless a different version of Terraform is needed.

 ### Parameters of the task